mlswg/mls-architecture/draft-ietf-mls-architecture.md

 2. Enable a group member to verify that a credential presented by another member is valid

-A member with a valid credential authenticates it's MLS messages by signing them with the private key corresponding to the public key in its credential.
+A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key in its credential.

 The AS is considered an abstract layer by the MLS specification, part